marcfusch/gustavo-instagram-responder/README.md

 ## Credits:
-Thanks to @adw0rd for creating instagrapi
-Thanks to Silio for this incredible idea
+Thanks to @adw0rd for creating instagrapi,to @ssut for creating the Google translate API, to @jacebrowning for creating memegen and Silio for this incredible idea